progenetix/progenetix-web/docs/beaconplus.md

 look below; documentation of available ontologies and how to find out about available terms can be found on the [Classifications and Ontologies](classifications-and-ontologies.md) page.

 In Beacon v2, the new `FilteringTerms` schema adds options to specify different types of filters (`OntologyFilter`, `AlphanumericFilter`, `CustomFilter`) which can contain a number of parameters to define e.g. scope or matching behaviour.
 These more complex terms are only available through `PUT` requests.
+Also, not all filtering option may be implemented (e.g. fuzzy matches).

+Please see Beacon's [`Filters`](http://docs.genomebeacons.org/filters/) documentation for more information.

 ##### Example